-- 8. Students applying for readmission must have the following by the end of the semester preceding readmission: - A current PPD within 3 months - Drug Toxicology (PreCheck) - A criminal background check completed within 30 days of acceptance back into the program.
-(Pre-Check) - Students must present a current Basic Life Support Certification (BLS) Health Care provider from the American Heart Association. - 9.
-Students applying for readmission will need to review and provide the below requirements: - Students who will not have a break in semester attendance will be required to submit: - A current PPD within 3 months and a copy of a current Basic Life Support Certification (BLS) Health Care provider from the American Heart Association. - Students who have had a break in semester attendance will be required to submit the following: - A current PPD within 3 months - Drug Toxicology (PreCheck) and criminal background check completed within 30 days of acceptance back into the program (PreCheck). - Students must present a current Basic Life Support Certification (BLS) Health Care provider from the American Heart Association.
+8. Students applying for readmission must have the following by the end of the semester preceding readmission:

+- A current PPD within 3 months or negative chest x-ray.
+If positive chest x-ray, the student can be cleared via a Tuberculosis Screening Questionnaire indicating no problems for more than 3-4 months from a physician/health care professional. - Drug Toxicology (PreCheck) - ➤ A criminal background check completed within 30 days of acceptance back into the program.
+(PreCheck) - > Students must present a current Basic Life Support Certification (BLS) Health Care provider from the American Heart Association.

+9. Students applying for readmission will need to review and provide the below requirements:

+- Students who will not have a break in semester attendance will be required to submit: - A current PPD within 3 months or negative chest x-ray.
+If positive chest x-ray, the student can be cleared via a Tuberculosis Screening Questionnaire indicating no problems for more than 3-4 months from a physician/health care professional and a copy of a current Basic Life Support Certification (BLS) Health Care provider from the American Heart Association. - Students who have had a break in semester attendance will be required to submit the following: - A current PPD within 3 months or negative chest x-ray.
+If positive chest x-ray, the student can be cleared via a Tuberculosis Screening Questionnaire indicating no problems for more than 3-4 months from a physician/health care professional. - Drug Toxicology (PreCheck) and criminal background check completed within 30 days of acceptance back into the program (PreCheck). - Students must present a current Basic Life Support Certification (BLS) Health Care provider from the American Heart Association.

-10. During flu season (October-February), documentation of the flu vaccine is required.
+10. During flu season (October-February), documentation of the flu vaccine is required by October 15 each year.